kylereicks/picturefill.js.wp/readme.txt

 == Upgrade Notice ==

 = 1.3.0 =
 This version adds a number of helper functions to simplify common customizations.
 Check the [GitHub repository](https://github.com/kylereicks/picturefill.js.wp/commits) for other details.
+I don't think there are any breaking changes in this update, but there are several new features that deal with customizing the functionality of the plugin.
+If you are using any custom functions to customize Picturefill.WP, please test version 1.3.0 on a development server before deploying live.